Take your safety standards to new heights

 This article features: 1) the importance of Cessna checklists; 2) 4 tips to complete Cessna checklists effectively 3) software to help strengthen standards compliance; and 4) top 3 Cessna checklists you can download, customize, and share with flight school peers.

 Before a Cessna plane leaves the runway, student pilots are trained to assess flight conditions using a detailed checklist.
 Cessna checklists are used throughout the whole flight to ensure that the pilot and crew are prepared for any issues that may arise.
-Missing a single item in the checklist can turn a simple act of carelessness into a life-threatening emergency.
+Missing a single item in the pre-flight, take-off, and landing checklist can turn a simple act of carelessness into a life-threatening emergency.

 An investigation of the U.S. National Transportation Safety Board (NTSB) determined that the major contributing factors to the accident above were the flight crew’s failure to perform the flight control check before takeoff and their habitual noncompliance with checklists.
 A look at the plane’s previous 175 takeoffs also showed that this noncompliance occurred 98% of the time.
 This incident underscores the importance of Cessna checklists and how regular pre-flight checks help avoid plane crashes and other flight accidents.